Kwang Pu Chen: Close Shave

 In December 1941, K. P. Chen together with Finance Minister and Vice Premier H.H.
 Kung, his wife Soong Ai-ling and her sister, Madame Sun Yat-sen were caught in Hong Kong when war erupted in Asia.
 Amid a torrential downpour of bombs and artillery shells, K. P. Chen, Kung, and Madame Sun, were hustled into a plane, flown over the Japanese lines and set safely down, 200 miles inland.
 (From the Dec.
 22, 1941 issue of TIME magazine).

 Public Office

 On April 17, 1947 Generalissimo Chiang Kai-shek, President of the National Government of the Republic of China nominated K. P. Chen to membership of the then new state council.

+Afterwards

+In 1949, Chen re-located from Shanghai to British Hong Kong.
+By that time, he had become skeptical of both sides of the Chinese Civil War, the Nationalists and the Communists.

+Chen re-located to Taiwan in 1964.

 Champion of Human Capital Development

 K. P. Chen believed in the power of people and saw his investment in their development as an investment in the future profits of the bank.

 He approved an annual budget of 12,000 tael in silver and invited a former manager of the Deutsch-Asiatische Bank to lecture his staff on the theory and practice of foreign exchange market.

 He set up an educational fund to send senior managers to America to continue their education and practice advanced banking skills there.

 The bank had a global business network through its overseas representative offices managed by its senior managers.